scottgallant/docs.balsamiq.com/content/desktop/linking.md

   - "Presentation Mode"
 ---

 You can link mockups together to create a simple prototype for your site or software application.
-This can be useful for demonstrating click-through prototypes or for usability testing when you're displaying your project Mockups in [Full Screen Presentation](http://support.balsamiq.com/customer/portal/articles/111756) mode or as an [exported PDF](http://support.balsamiq.com/customer/portal/articles/111730#exportpdf).
+This can be useful for demonstrating click-through prototypes or for usability testing when you're displaying your project Mockups in [Full Screen Presentation](/desktop/fullscreen/) mode or as an [exported PDF](/desktop/exporting/#exporting-to-pdf).

-* * *

-## Creating Links

 Linking mockups together is as easy as choosing a mockup name from a drop-down menu.
-Simply click on a control that supports linking (most do, and [here's a workaround for those that don't](http://support.balsamiq.com/customer/portal/articles/117684)), and you'll see a "Link" drop-down in the [Property Inspector](http://support.balsamiq.com/customer/portal/articles/110114) (click the "Show Link Inspector" link if you don't see it).
+Simply click on a control that supports linking (most do, and [here's a workaround for those that don't](http://support.balsamiq.com/customer/portal/articles/117684)), and you'll see a "Link" drop-down in the [Property Inspector](/desktop/inspector/) (click the "Show Link Inspector" link if you don't see it).

 ![](http://media.balsamiq.com/img/support/docs/m4d/b3/link_inspector.png)